JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 The val server will allow infinite uploads, while the test will limit trackers to 4 uploads total.

-These evaluation servers are COMING VERY SOON (ETA Friday 28th May).
+These evaluation servers can be found here: https://eval.vision.rwth-aachen.de/vision/

+Ensure that your files to upload are in the correct format.
+Examples of the correct way to upload files can be found here: [STP val upload](https://omnomnom.vision.rwth-aachen.de/data/RobMOTS/STP_val_upload.zip),  [STP test upload](https://omnomnom.vision.rwth-aachen.de/data/RobMOTS/STP_test_upload.zip).

 ## Citation
 If you work with the code and the benchmark, please cite: